MATLAB based language for generating randomized multiple choice questions: How does work?

-\item The topic folder contains a file with a list of students' ID's enrolled in the topic.
-The name of this file should have the format \verb!TopicCode.txt!.
-For example, in our case there must be a file \verb!MATH2712.txt! in the topic folder \verb!MATH2712\!.
+The file \verb!A3V1.tex! contains one assignment for each student.
+The topic folder should contain a file with a list of students' ID's enrolled in the topic.
+The name of this file should be \verb!StudList.txt!.
 This file will be referred to as \emph{student list file}.
-The content of this file can be as follows:
+It may look as follows:

-This means that there are four students enrolled in the topic \verb!MATH2712! and these are their student IDs.
+These are student IDs of four students enrolled in the topic \verb!MATH3731!.
 As a result, \Spike\ will prepare four assignments.
-A file with list of students must contain a line which starts with ``seven dashes'' \verb!-------!.
+A file with list of students should have a line which starts with ``seven dashes'' \verb!-------!.
 Everything which follows after this line is ignored by \Spike.
-This is convenient, since if there are say 150 students enrolled in a topic you would not prepare 150 assignments every time you test your \Spike-code unless everything has been tested and the final version of the assignment can be prepared.
-This is important since \Spike\ works extremely slowly: it takes about quarter of a second to prepare one multiple choice question.
-So, if an assignment contains 20 questions and there are about 50 students, it may take \Spike\ a few minutes to prepare an assignment.
+This is convenient if there is a very large number of students enrolled in the topic, so in the testing regime one can temporarily put ``seven dashes'' after say the second line.

-For example, I keep all student ID's in a student list file and insert the second seven dashes line after the second or the third student ID, so that \Spike\ prepares only two or three assignments.
-When everything is ready I remove this seven dashes line. \item In the topic folder there is a file which contains the \Spike-code for the assignment.
-The name of this file has strict format: \verb!TopicCodeAN.spk!.
-For example, in our case the topic folder must have a file \verb!MATH2712A3.spk!.
-How to create this kind of \verb!spk!-file is what this manual is about.
+The topic folder should also have a file which contains the \Spike-code for the assignment.
+The name of this file has strict format: \verb!AN.spk!.
+So, in our case the topic folder must have a file \verb!A3.spk!.
+This manual explains how to prepare these kind of \verb!spk!-files.